GoodSync contains an extensive email notification and reporting suite that can be used to issue alerts for your job runs.

 When sending notifications, you may customize which specific job details are provided in the email through the use of variables.
 This allows for full customization to make your alerts as detailed or as brief as desired.

-To customize your email notification, simply enter your email followed by “:”, and provide any of the variables seen below.
+To customize your email notification, simply enter the email you wish to send the notification to followed by “:”, and provide any of the variables seen below.
 The customized notification will appear in the subject and body of the email.

-NOTE: If you would like to omit the full log from the job run and only prefer to receive the customized notification, you may use the “noattach:” prefix.
+NOTE: If you would like to omit the full log from the job run and prefer to receive only the customized notification, you may use the “noattach:” prefix.

-e.g. noattach: test@email.com: The result of job %JOBNAME% is %RESULT%
+For example: noattach: test@email.com: The result of job %JOBNAME% is %RESULT%

 Notifications can also be scripted to be written to a txt file on your computer instead of sent as an email.
 GoodSync supports any scripting or programming language supported by the operating system.